schooltool-project/schooltool-book/source/report-sheet.rst

 Laying Out a Report Card
 ------------------------

 While we're here and logged in as "manager," we might as well lay out the final report card.
-Click **Layout Report Card**:
+Click **Report Card Layout**:

    .. image:: images/report-sheet-10.png